cnti-testcatalog/testsuite/RATIONALE.md

 ## Compatibility, Installability, and Upgradability Tests

-Why (Category): Service providers have historically had issues with the installability of vendor network functions.
+Why: Service providers have historically had issues with the installability of vendor network functions.
 This category tests the installability and lifecycle management (the create, update, and delete of network applications) against widely used K8s installation solutions such as Helm.